stefanocoretta/panman/MANUAL.md

 `mainfont`, `sansfont`, `monofont`, `mathfont`
 font families: take the name of any system font (see [ConTeXt Font Switching](https://wiki.contextgarden.net/Font_Switching))

+`mainfontfallback`, `sansfontfallback`, `monofontfallback`
+list of fonts to try, in order, if a glyph is not found in the main font.
+Use `\definefallbackfamily`-compatible font name syntax.
+Emoji fonts are unsupported.

 `margin-left`, `margin-right`, `margin-top`, `margin-bottom`
 sets margins, if `layout` is not used (otherwise `layout` overrides